pganssle-talks/2024-pycon-us-pytest/_posts/0000-04-15-compatibility.md

 <span class="pytest-bad">FAILED</span> test_error_message.py::<span class="pytest-ok">Tests::test_timestamp</span> - AssertionError: 1715822040.0 != 1715818440.0
 <span class="pytest-bad">============================== </span><span class="pytest-error">1 failed</span><span class="pytest-bad"> in 0.92s ===============================</span>
 </tt></pre>

+Notes:

+However, you actually can get *something* like that with the `pytest` test runner.
+Going back to our `datetime` example, you can see that `pytest` doesn't expand the operands like it does when you're using a `unittest` TestCase, but there's something else you can do.
+If you pass `-l` or `--showlocals`, `pytest` will capture all the local variables that are in scope in the test, and include them in the error message.
+It's a bit more verbose, but it gives a lot more information, and might even be something you want to use even if you are using `pytest` as your test framework as well.

 --